Traap/emend/README.md

 1.0.0 is this the current version.

 # Project Management
+The **emend** repository uses a SCRUM framework adapted to standard GitHub tooling.  **emend** is integrated with Travis-ci.org for continuous integration and AllanConsulting.slack.com for centralized notification.

 Please refer to my [Lightweight Project Management](https://github.com/Traap/lpm) for the project management strategy I use.